MohnishBU/lost-and-found-app/README.md

 When someone's lost item matches something someone else found, the users are matched.

 To run the app
-1. unzip the files in the repository
-2. enter the directory (cd lost-and-found)
+1. enter the directory (cd lost-and-found)
-3. run the command (npm start)
+2. run the command (npm start)

 To Check the functionality:
 1. Sign up as a new user